Gitorious-backup/gitorious-smoke-tests/README.md

 You need to create first user manually, because public registration is not enabled by default.

-It is safe to run the tests against the same user, as new keys are generated on each run.
+It is safe to run the tests against the same user multiple times, as new keys are generated on each run.

 ### Defaults for specs and bin/create-user: